Welsh-language literature: Other figures

-By beginning of the First World War, it was possible to speak of a large number of now prominent poets who had assimilated the influence of John Morris-Jones.
-To those already mentioned could be added J. J. Williams (1869-1954; winner of the Chair in 1906 and 1908), R. Silyn Roberts (1871-1930; winner of the Crown in 1902), John Dyfnallt Owen (1873-1956; winner of the Crown in 1907) and Crwys (1875-1968; winner of the Crown in 1910, 1911 and 1919).
-These poets had a range of backgrounds and whilst the names most prominently associated with the revival had come from North Wales, many of these were from the South.
-J. J. Williams had worked in the coal mines.
-Another poet from a working-class background to emerge during the 1910s was a shepherd from Trawsfynydd who would go on to become one of the most famous of all Welsh poets, albeit for tragic reasons.
-Hedd Wyn (Ellis Humphrey Evans; 1887-1917) was a gifted poet in the romantic mode of the 20th century revival.
-A promising literary career beckoned, however, like many young men he was enlisted during the First World War.
-Shortly after submitting his awdl on Yr Arwr (The Hero) - not a romanticisation of the conflict, but a complex, mystical meditation on the role of the artist - for the 1917 Eisteddfod, he was killed in the Battle of Passchendaele.
+One of the last poets to emerge in the romantic tradition o of the revival was a shepherd from Trawsfynydd who would go on to become one of the most famous of all Welsh poets, albeit for tragic reasons.
+Hedd Wyn (Ellis Humphrey Evans; 1887–1917) was a gifted poet in the romantic mode of the 20th-century revival.
+A promising literary career beckoned, however, like many young men of his generation he was enlisted during the First World War.
+Shortly after submitting his awdl on Yr Arwr (The Hero) – not a romanticisation of the conflict, but a complex, mystical meditation on the role of the artist – for the 1917 Eisteddfod, he was killed in the Battle of Passchendaele.
 His poem having been judged best (by T. Gwynn Jones), during the ceremony Hedd Wyn's chair was draped in a black cloth.